anyu/all-things-go/concurrency/01_go-concurrency-101.md

 	queue <- "two"
 	close(queue)

-	// Because we close'd the channel, the iteration ends after receiving 2 elements.
-  // Removing the close line would result in a deadlock
-	for e := range queue {
+	// Because we closed the channel, the iteration ends after receiving 2 elements.
+Removing the close line would result in a deadlock for e := range queue {
 		fmt.Println(e)
 	}